baaastijn/dbt-postgresql-metabase-workshop/mkdocs/docs/part3ingest.md

 ### Download fake data

-> :man_mage: For easiness, this fake data is inspired from official dbt example called `jaffle_shop`but with extra columns for better use-cases with Metabase (more fields, and more lines).
+> :hatched_chick: For easiness, this fake data is inspired from official dbt example called `jaffle_shop`but with extra columns for better use-cases with Metabase (more fields, and more lines).
 Full credits goes to this official DBT example repository.

 **Download** the fake data provided in this workshop Github repository.
 It consist of 3 CSV files, wike fake data (generated with www.Mockaroo.com).